Are you feeling under pressure, overworked, or that there is just too much to do?

 Action steps in creating a new position:

-I trust that this post will serve you as a starting point for good conversations about new positions and hiring smart.
+I trust that this post will serve as a starting point for good conversations about new positions and strategic hiring.